rocky-linux/documentation/docs/guides/backup/dump_restore.md

     restore > ?
     ```

-    In this mode, you can type ++?++ to view the available interactive commands.
+    In this mode, you can type ++question++ to view the available interactive commands.